koriym/vscode-code-glass/README.md

 1. Ensure Ollama is installed and running.

 2. Pull the codellama:7b-instruct model:

    ```
-   ollama pull codellama:7b-instruct
+   ollama pull deepseek-coder-v2:16b
    ```

 3. Create a `Modelfile` in the project root with the following content:

    ```
-   FROM codellama:7b-instruct
+FROM deepseek-coder-v2:16b

 PARAMETER temperature 0.2
 PARAMETER top_p 0.95

 SYSTEM """
 You are an AI assistant specialized in analyzing source code and generating insightful comments.
 Your task is to enhance code readability and understanding by providing brief, clear explanations.
 Focus on:
 1. Summarizing the main purpose of the code.
 2. Identifying key algorithms or design patterns used.
 3. Highlighting potential issues or areas for improvement.
 4. Explaining complex or non-obvious parts of the code.
 Be precise, technical, and keep your comments concise.
-   """

-   PROMPT """
-   Analyze the following code and provide insightful comments:

-   {{.prompt}}

-   Comments:
 """
    ```

 4. Create the CodeGlass model: